local-first-web/auth/packages/auth-provider-automerge-repo/README.md

 Here's how that works under the hood:

 - The `AuthProvider` wraps the network adapter so it can intercept its messages and events.
-- When the adapter connects and emits a `peer-candidate` event, we run the localfirst/auth connection protocol over that channel.
+- We intercept the adapter's `peer-candidate` event, and before surfacing it to the repo we run the localfirst/auth connection protocol over that channel.
 - In this case, Bob sends Alice cryptographic proof that he has the invitation code; and Alice can use that proof to validate his invitation and admit him to the team.
 He gives her his public keys, which she records on the team.